How to Motivate Colleagues for Effective and Balanced Teamwork

 Please share this blog post with others!

-Why Is Listening Important in a Business Organisation?
+Why is Active Listening in Business Communication Important?

 In a humorous and insightful essay in last weekend’s issue of the Globe and Mail, Katrina Onstad analyzes today’s growing disappearance of eye contact, which she cites as “the most potent tool of body language.”
 This essay struck a note with me, particularly because eye contact is so critical for effective communication and engagement in business, not just in social life.
 Likewise, knowledge of how to use devices respectfully, especially smart phones, is also very important – and, as Onstad notes, is a central reason for the current absence of eye contact and therefore engaged communication.
 Her concept, put in a business perspective, could help you keep on top of your game in business communication.